Cindy Crabb

 Cindy Crabb (born February 19, 1970) is an American author, musician, and feminist.
 Her zine, Doris, played a central role in the 1990s girl zine movement associated with third wave feminism.
-Doris drew attention for its frank, personal exploration of topics, such as sexual assault, consent, abortion, addiction, queer identity, death of family members, among other topics.
+Doris drew attention for its frank, personal exploration of topics, such as sexual assault, consent, abortion, addiction, queer identity, intentional communities, death of family members, among other topics.
 Crabb continues to publish and self-publish while also running an on-line zine distro that highlights feminist and personal zines by various authors.

 Early life

 Crabb was born in Minneapolis, Minnesota.
 She described her early home life as a difficult one, in which she experienced abuse and financial hardship.
 She first attended an alternative school, which she liked, but she later moved to a public school in the sixth grade, which was "...a huge, terrible change."
 When she was seventeen years old, Crabb enrolled in a Women's studies class.
 During this time, "...I started retreating from society and dealing with some abuse stuff."
 Some of her friends participated in heated protests against United States intervention in Central America.
 She did not attend the protests, but the brutal experiences of her friends left an impression on her.
 She then moved to Plainfield, Vermont, where she worked at the Institute for social ecology and lived for three years.
 During this period, she began to explore anarchism in her personal studies.

 Following her time in Vermont, Crabb moved Portland, Oregon.
 She joined the local chapter of Food Not Bombs, after seeing a listing in the local paper that stated some people were interested in starting a local chapter.
 She lived in a communal house during this period.
 However, she left the communal house after a falling out.